Skip to main content

 What this dot point is asking

 QCAA wants you to recognise and deploy the patterns that make a text recognisable as the kind of text it is.
 The Unit 3 subject matter holds three terms apart (genre, mode and medium) and asks you to use the conventions of each to suit a purpose and audience.
-IA1 is explicitly assessed on command of genre conventions for the persuasive form chosen; IA2 is assessed on command of analytical conventions; IA3 brings the same principles into imaginative work.
+IA1 is explicitly assessed on command of genre conventions for the extended written form your school sets (feature article, extended review, essay for a literary journal, long-form blog); IA2 is assessed on command of spoken persuasive genre conventions; IA3 brings the same principles into imaginative work under examination.
 The dot point is craft, not theory.

 The answer